ozkary/ozkary.github.io/_posts/2023/2023-06-10-data-engineering-process-fundamentals-data-warehouse-transformation.md

 ### Data Transformation

-The data transformation phase is a critical stage in a data warehouse project, where raw data is processed, cleansed, and loaded into the data warehouse to create a reliable dataset for analysis.
-This phase involves several key steps, including data extraction, cleaning, and loading.
+The data transformation phase is a critical stage in a data warehouse project, where raw data is processed, cleansed, mapped to use proper naming conventions, and loaded into the data warehouse to create a reliable dataset for analysis.
 Additionally, implementing incremental loads to continuously insert the new information since the last update via batch processes, ensures that the data warehouse stays up-to-date with the latest data.

-To help us define the data transformation tasks, we should do the following:
+To help us define the data transformation tasks, we should do the following activities:

 - Data Dictionary, Mapping and Transformation Rules: Develop a clear and comprehensive data dictionary and mapping document that outlines how source data fields correspond to target data warehouse tables and columns